socallinuxexpo/scale-chef/cookbooks/fb_apache/README.md

 Everything in `node['fb_apache']['extra_configs']` will be converted from hash syntax to Apache Config syntax in the same 1:1 manner as the `sites` hash above and put into an `fb_apache.conf` config file.

+### MPM
+Allows to chose mpm module used.
+It can be prefork, worker or event.